For a handful of dancers, weight gain is a necessary step toward a stronger and injury-free performance.

 #2: Eat Frequently

-Every 2-3 hours is ideal, depending on your schedule.
-If you’re struggling to get food in between classes, read this blog post to learn more about constructing convenient snacks for busy schedules.
-Additionally, plan to eat a snack before bedtime that incorporates slow-digesting complex carbohydrates and a source of protein.
-This will prevent midnight blood sugar spikes, which can otherwise leave you feeling sick in the morning.
-Whole milk yogurt topped with bananas and milk chocolate chips is a personal favorite!
+Planning a bedtime snack is also encouraged.
+One that incorporates slow-digesting complex carbohydrates and a source of protein will prevent midnight blood sugar spikes and leave you feeling fueled throughout the next morning.
+Whole milk yogurt topped with bananas and chocolate chips is a favorite!

 #3: Optimize Your Ingredients